 Cape Town Opera’s production of Georges Bizet’s popular Carmen is glorious!
-It plays through October 29 at Artscape Theatre and I attended the sold-out Saturday evening performance with a friend.
+It plays through October 29 at Artscape Theatre and I attended the sold-out Saturday performance with a friend.
 The spectacular production was dedicated to the memory of Carolyn Holden, flamenco choreographer and founder of La Rosa Spanish Dance Theatre.
-Holden devoted her life to dance.
-She died an untimely death in 2013 at the age of 50.
-She choreographed the Opera’s 2005 and 2011 productions of Carmen.
+She devoted her life to dance.
+Holden died an untimely death in 2013 at the age of 50.
+She also choreographed 2005 and 2011 productions of Carmen.

 Renowned author and award-winning Opera Director Michael Williams did a spectacular job managing the opera’s staging.
-On the creative side, Set and Costume Designer Michael Mitchell’s “atmospheric designs conjured up a hot and sultry Seville”.
+Creative Set and Costume Designer Michael Mitchell’s “atmospheric designs conjured up a hot and sultry Seville”.

 The large cast included the adorable, talented Erub Children’s Choir, magnificent soprano, mezzo, tenor, and baritone choruses, and a company of flamenco dancers who brilliantly performed the late Carolyn Holden’s choreography.
-The always remarkable Cape Town Philharmonic Orchestra led by renowned British conductor Tim Murray accompanied the scintillating operatic performance!
+The Cape Town Philharmonic Orchestra led by renowned British conductor, Tim Murray, accompanied the scintillating operatic performance!

 The cast performed exceptionally well.
 Mezzo-soprano Violina Anguelov – Carmen – and Canadian Tenor Luc Robert – Don José – gave bold, flawless performances clearly delighting a happy audience!